nyss-platform-norcross/nyss-gateway/SMSEagleIOTBridge/Readme_Prepare_Eagle.md

 # 1. Preparations before deployment
 ## 1.1.
-Add UTC as an option on the SMSEage
+Add UTC as an option on the SMSEagle
 The SMSEagle does not have an option to set its time to UTC.
 Its possible to set it to a country which has UTC without a switch to sumertime, e.g. Africa/Dakar is a possibility.

 To make it a bit nicer in the SMSEagles frontend, we can add UTC as an option to choose, which will always request GMT0 from the timeserver.